alvinng4/Gravity-Simulator/docs/API.md

 * Animations, simulation results, etc. will be stored to `gravity_sim/result` by default, unless a file path is specified.
 * Complex animations like the asteroid belt cannot be done solely with the API functions.
 Sample scripts are provided in this repository
 * Check the `examples` folder for API tutorial and sample projects
-* For WHFast, features including CUDA acceleration, `compensated_summation`, `barnes-hut` and `resume_simulation` are not available due to implementation difficulties.
+* For WHFast, features including CUDA acceleration, `compensated_summation`, `barnes_hut` and `resume_simulation` are not available due to implementation difficulties.

 ## GravitySimulator API